mna/0value/posts/implementing lua coroutines in Go.md

 }
 ```

 Nice, no?
-But wouldn't it be better to capitalize on Go's `range` keyword when the coroutine is used to loop over the values like this?
+Of course you have to imagine the `corofn` doing something a little more involved, but you get the feeling.
+Wouldn't it be better, though, to capitalize on Go's `range` keyword when the coroutine is used to loop over the values like this?
 That's the point of `coroutine.wrap()` in Lua, to return an iterator.

 ## Here Comes The Range Again

 In Go, [the `range` keyword works only on a select few built-in types][range], namely: arrays, slices, maps, strings and (receivable) channels.
 Maps and strings make no sense in this case.
 Slices could be tempting, but that defeats the whole purpose of collaborative execution (the coroutine would need to fill the whole slice before iteration can take place).
 So I guess channels will be relied upon once again!

-Building on the current implementation of coroutines, adding an iterator function is surprisingly easy.
+Building on our current implementation of coroutines, adding an iterator function is surprisingly easy by returning a channel to iterate upon.
 After, it's simply a matter of having a function automatically resume the coroutine once the value is read from the channel.
-Once again, an unbuffered channel will be our friend, since it will block on a send until the channel has been read.
+Once again, an unbuffered channel will be our friend, since it will block on a send until a read is ready.

 ``` go
 // Public constructor of an Iterator coroutine.